henridwyer/docker-letsencrypt-cron/README.md

 # Changelog

+### 1.1
+- Upgraded to Python 3 installed within the environment, various quality of life improvements around initial setup and renewal.

 ### 1.0
 - Many improvements thanks to contributors from across the globe.
 Together, we have drastically reduced the amount of customization needed; configs can be mounted directly into a prebuilt image, and the configurations can even be templated.